HOLGER W. HENKE

 As a scholar, full-time college faculty, and senior academic administrator, Holger has been committed to producing the highest standards of work.
 Before moving into college administration full-time, he published six books over the period of just eight years, in addition to numerous scholarly articles in his fields of expertise.
 In his role as senior academic administrator, he planned and executed intensive capacity-building and institutional change agendas.

 Holger has studied at and worked with universities in Europe, the United States, Canada, the Caribbean & Latin America, as well as in China.
-With his extensive expertise as international and domestic higher education administrator, he has given numerous presentations, lectures, and keynote addresses at conferences, served as president of a professional scholarly association, led strategic planning, institutional self-assessments and accreditation reviews, facilitated research and scholarship, as well as implemented and evaluated academic and student support programs.
+With his extensive expertise as international and domestic higher education administrator, he has given numerous presentations, lectures, and keynote addresses at conferences, served as president of a professional scholarly association, led strategic planning, institutional self-assessments (both formative and summative) and accreditation reviews, facilitated research and scholarship, as well as implemented and evaluated academic and student support programs.

 SPEAKING & CONSULTING ENGAGEMENTS